Ahnna Smith, Executive Director

 Email: [email protected]

-Crystal Davis is the Operations Specialists with the WIC.
+Crystal Davis is the Administrative Officer with the WIC.
 Prior to the WIC, she was the Operations Specialist/Assistant Human Resources Advisor with the Office of the Deputy Mayor for Planning and Economic Development.
 With DMPED she assisted staff with human resources, solutions to operational issues within the agency, implement and updated agency policies and procedures.

 Bridgette Royster, Grants Manager